4 Ways to Support Women Going Through The Menopause in the Workplace

 Depending on your job role, there can be aspects of work which can make menopause symptoms harder to deal with.
 These can include poor ventilation, no access to a quiet space, high workloads, changing deadlines, long hours or dealing with customers, clients or patients for long periods of time.

 You might think there’s not much you can do to help, but there is.
 It’s all about simple and practical adjustments to show women you do understand and that you’re aware of the stress the symptoms are putting them under.
-Start by having an open and transparent conversation with the individual and aim to understand their needs and how to help reduce the impact menopause is having on their work or wellbeing.
+Start by having an open and transparent conversation with the individual and aim to understand their needs and how to help reduce the impact menopause is having on their work or well-being.

-Here’s some examples of adjustments you could make:
+Here are some examples of adjustments you could make:

 - Installing fans to keep cool